 Arriving at the Baltra Airport in the Galapagos Islands

-You’re ready to start your Galapagos vacation!
+You’re ready to start your Galapagos Islands family vacation!
+And you’re probably wondering how to get from Baltra Airport to Puerto Ayora.
 Keep in mind that after you pay the entrance fee, it will take you 1-2 hours to get to your actual hotel in Puerto Ayora, so make sure you use the bathroom prior to boarding the shuttle bus!
 To get to Puerto Ayora (Santa Cruz Island), you will first take a shuttle bus (5 minute ride) to the ferry.
 The bus costs $5/adult and $2.50 for kids.
 Your luggage will be loaded onto the boat and you will be on your way!
 The boat costs 80 cents per person per way.

-Once you arrive in Puerto Ayora, there are several options to get to your hotel.
+Once you arrive in Puerto Ayora, there are several transportation options in the Galapagos Islands to get to your hotel.

 - Private transport-Your hotel will most likely offer you the option of a private pickup so you don’t have to deal with the hassle of taking a taxi or bus.
 Ours offered it for $70 which we declined as we got a cab for $25.